Collateral Information

 Collateral Valuation

-The information displayed here is a summary and does not supersede or replace any requirements contained in specific Reserve Bank agreements, policies, or procedures.
-This information may be periodically updated, and the Margins table (located below) is subject to change without notice and is not binding on any Federal Reserve Bank in any particular transaction.
+This page includes information on the assigned value for different types of pledged collateral.
+The information is a summary and does not supersede or replace any Reserve Bank requirements.
+This page may be periodically updated, is subject to change without notice, and is not binding on the Reserve Banks in any particular transaction.

 Institutions should contact their local Reserve Bank to discuss specific questions regarding collateral valuation and margining.